AnonymouX47/termvisage/docs/source/concepts.rst

    with a density of two pixels per character cell.

 Using a render style not supported by the :term:`active terminal` is not allowed by default.
-To force the usage of a style that is normally unsupported, add :option:`--force-style <termvisage --force-style>`.
+To force the use of such a render style, add :option:`--force-style <termvisage --force-style>`.